 [This is a slightly modified version of the document that has been available for some time from one of my personal blog sites.
 (And originally from another site – or probably sites – that I no longer have.
 A version also appeared many moons ago in fRoots (at that time called Folk Roots: it was the issue from July 1998, No. 181).
 I’m not working on revising the document at the moment, but if I do get back to it, it will probably appear on the Wheal Alice blog rather than here.]

 A collection of tips for aspiring floor singers that a number of us put together a few years ago.
-Yes, some of the tips contradict each other slightly. 🙂 Following a discussion on the Folk 21 group, I’ve started work on an updated and more cohesive version, but pressure of work means it might still be a month or two before it’s completed.
+Yes, some of the tips contradict each other slightly. 🙂 Following a discussion on the Folk 21 group, I’ started work on an updated and more cohesive version, but other things keep getting in the way, so no promises on when it will find its way up here.

 Copyright on all contributions to this document remains with the authors and all rights are reserved.
 It may, however, be freely distributed and quoted – accurately, and with due credit.

 It may not be reproduced for profit or distributed in part or as a whole with any product or service for which a charge is made, except with the prior permission of the copyright holders.
 To obtain such permission, please contact David Harley, current compiler and editor of the tipsheet.